Catholic Charities breaks ground on permanent home!

 Need Help Coping?

 What would you pay for a good counseling session? $19.71.
 That’s the average fee paid by counseling clients for a one-hour session with a Catholic Charities Licensed Social Worker.
-Three counselors serve hundreds of individuals, couples and families each year in Evansville, Jasper, and Vincennes.
+Three counselors serve hundreds of individuals, couples and families each year in Evansville, Jasper, and Washington.

 The goal?
 Ease client stress; facilitate client growth to a place of positive, self-sustaining mental health.
 Mission accomplished.
 Average Outcome Rating Scale® scores exceeded national averages.